Success in franchising a business begins with truth not fantasy.

 And one last warning: successful entrepreneurs too often believe their success in business means they have the skills to successfully franchise.
 That’s not true.
 Franchising a business is filled with traps and pitfalls.
 Just because a person is successful in business does not mean they are adept at franchising a business.
 The reasons are many and have nothing to do with the person’s skill in business.
-Feasibility is also a time to uncover the traps and pitfalls.
+Franchise feasibility is a time to uncover the traps and pitfalls.

 Any business can be franchised, but often it’s not a good idea

 Serious prospective franchisors appreciate our thoughtful approach to decision making.
 While we don’t encourage franchising a business, we are not afraid to advise against it if there are reasons to do so.
 Choose a consultant who is interested in YOU not just a fee.
 It’s important to understand that prospective franchisors can be blindsided by certain types of encouragement.
 Read this article.
 If you’re thinking of franchising a business you’ll shake your head in agreement while reading.

 These client endorsements on the subject are testament to our concern and our approach.
 After careful study you alone should make the decision whether or not to franchise.
 Then it’s time to plan.
-Your plan must be excellent from the start or the loss of time, money and energy will overwhelm you and you will quit.
+Your plan must be excellent or the loss of time, money and energy will overwhelm you and you will quit.

 Franchising a business demands proper structure and organization

 Organization and paperwork are important to all businesses and franchising is no different.
 The pieces must fit together perfectly.
-And know that not every employee is a good match for a franchise organization.
+Know that not every employee is a good match for a franchise organization.
 We’ll help you understand the kind of talent you need to avoid relationship problems in the future.

 The Franchise Disclosure Document (FDD)